-The most interesting geography of breakthroughs occurs when the knowledge intensity of breakthroughs is high, and the technologies inventors use to access non-local knowledge improve asymmetrically.
+The most interesting geography of breakthroughs occurs when the knowledge intensity of breakthroughs is moderate or high, and the technologies inventors use to access non-local knowledge improve asymmetrically.
 If long-distance knowledge sourcing technologies are strong but long-distance collaboration technologies are weak, innovation disperses across space because inventors can easily source non-local ideas.
 If long-distance knowledge sourcing technologies are weak but long-distance collaboration technologies are strong, the geography of breakthroughs becomes multi-nodal, with core hubs of inventive activity connected by long-distance collaborative networks.
-This outcome arises because it allows inventors to combine more varied sets of ideas.
+This spatial distribution of invention emerges because inventors can combine more varied sets of ideas.
 By concentrating spatially in regions with large and varied knowledge stocks, inventors can learn a wide range of ideas.
-These inventors do not lose access to non-local ideas, because they can collaborate with non-local colleagues (Bathelt, et al. 2004).
+These inventors do not lose access to non-local ideas, because they can efficiently collaborate with non-local colleagues (Bathelt, et al. 2004).